Super Mario Odyssey: Sales

 Three days after release, more than two million copies of the game were sold worldwide, with 500,000 in Japan.
 During its launch week, the game competed with Assassin's Creed Origins, which it was narrowly outsold by in the United Kingdom.
-In the United States and Europe, it became Nintendo's fastest-selling Super Mario game ever, with 1.1 million copies sold in the US within five days.
-According to the NPD Group, the game was the bestselling video game of October 2017, and was listed by Amazon as the online retailer's highest-selling game of the year.
+In the US and Europe, it became Nintendo's fastest-selling Super Mario game ever, with 1.1 million copies sold in the US within five days.
+According to The NPD Group, the game was the bestselling video game of October 2017, and was listed by Amazon as the online retailer's highest-selling game of the year.
 By December 2017, Super Mario Odyssey had sold 9.07 million copies worldwide, making it the bestselling game for the Switch at that time.
-By August 2022, it had sold 23 million copies.
+As of March 2025, it had sold 29.28 million copies.

 Awards

-Entertainment Weekly and Giant Bomb both ranked the game second in their list of the "Best Games of 2017", and GamesRadar+ ranked it fourth on their list of the 25 Best Games of 2017, while Eurogamer and Polygon ranked it third on their lists of the "Top 50 Games of 2017".
+Entertainment Weekly and Giant Bomb both ranked the game second in their list of the "Best Games of 2017", and GamesRadar+ ranked it fourth on their list of the 25 Best Games of 2017, while Eurogamer and Polygon ranked Super Mario Odyssey third on their lists of the "Top 50 Games of 2017".
 Ars Technica ranked the game as their Game of the Year, while The Verge named it as one of their 15 Best Games of 2017.
-Readers and staff of Game Informer voted it as the best platforming game of the year, while the former also voted it as Game of the Year, along with Best Nintendo Game.
-EGMNow also ranked the game at #4 in their list of the 25 Best Games of 2017.
+Readers and staff of Game Informer voted the game as the best platforming game of the year, while the former also voted it as Game of the Year, along with Best Nintendo Game.
+Electronic Gaming Monthly also ranked the game at number four in their list of the 25 Best Games of 2017.